There Are Seasons for Quiet, and Seasons for Becoming

 Even if it doesn’t match the pace of the world around you.

-Even if no one else can see what’s taking shape within.
+Even if no one else can yet see what’s taking shape inside.

 There are seasons for quiet, and seasons for becoming.